openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

 Delete a File
 *******************

-To delete a file, select the **x** icon in the row for file.
+To delete a file, select the **X** in the row for file.
 You are prompted to confirm the deletion.

 .. warning::
   After you delete a file, links to the file from course content will be broken.
 You must update links to files that you need to delete.